Dan Harvey, PA

-Dan has been writing professionally for 35 years.
-During that time, he has received six journalism awards.
-In addition, he was awarded an “honorable mention” award for the Novel-in-Progress competition held by The William Faulkner Literary Society.
+Dan has been writing professionally for 35 years, and has received six journalism awards.
+In addition, he was awarded an Honorable Mention award for the Novel-in-Progress competition held by The William Faulkner Literary Society.
+A graduate of the University of Delaware, Dan studied journalism and creative writing before training in public relations and marketing at The Media Institute of Philadelphia.
 He has served as ghostwriter for manuscripts commissioned by both businesses and individuals.
-Dan is a graduate of the University of Delaware, where he studied journalism and creative writing.
-He is also a graduate of The Media Institute of Philadelphia, PA., where he studied public relations and marketing.
-His writing specialties include medical, healthcare, health & fitness, wellness, business and industry, history, biography, memoir, fiction, spirituality, sports, and entertainment.
+His writing specialties include medical, healthcare, health and fitness, wellness, business and industry, history, biography, memoir, fiction, spirituality, sports, and entertainment.

 As a StoryTerrace writer, Dan interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 Sideshow Banners and Banter

 On a spring Saturday of my fifth-grade year (my eleventh year alive), I ran away from home to join the carnival.
 No, not really—but the lie I would tell my mom made me feel as if I had done as much.

 Each year, five miles down the highway from my home, a large traveling carnival would come to town and sledgehammer its stakes into the bare ground of a large deserted lot.
 My parents had taken me a couple of times when I was younger, but now I wanted to experience the carnival on my own terms.
 I wanted to see some attractions that mom and dad wouldn’t let me patronize.